 Benjamin Gross

-Benjamin Gross is Vice President for Research and Scholarship at the Linda Hall Library in Kansas City, Missouri.
-He is responsible for managing the Library’s scholarly outreach initiatives, including its fellowship program.
-Before relocating to the Midwest in 2016, he was a research fellow at the Science History Institute and consulting curator of the Sarnoff Collection at the College of New Jersey.
+Benjamin Gross is the John Merritt Associate Director for Research Services at the Harry Ransom Center at the University of Texas at Austin.
+As a member of the senior leadership team, he oversees all aspects of research services, including reading room operations, reference and instruction, and the Center's research fellowship program.
+Before relocating to Texas, Gross was Vice President for Research and Scholarship at the Linda Hall Library in Kansas City, Missouri, where he established a new virtual fellowship program to support scholars unable to travel to the Midwest.
+He has also served as a research fellow at the Science History Institute and consulting curator of the Sarnoff Collection at the College of New Jersey.
 His book, The TVs of Tomorrow: How RCA’s Flat-Screen Dreams Led to the First LCDs, was published in 2018 by the University of Chicago Press.

 You must be a member to view resources.
 Login or create an account